Alonso Sánchez Coello: Life

-Work
+Works

 While Coello produced both portraits and religious paintings, it is for his portraits that he is chiefly remembered.
 They are marked by an ease of pose and execution, a dignity and sobriety of representation, and warmth of colouring.
 Although influenced by the paintings of both Mor and Titian, these portraits display an original talent and reflect admirably the modesty and formality of the Spanish court.
 Paintings of Philip II (c.
 1580) and Infanta Isabel Clara Eugenia (1571), both in the Prado, Madrid, are two of his finest works.
 Sánchez Coello also produced a touching series of paintings of the children of Philip II.
 The extreme delicacy of the children's portrait softens the rigid etiquette and fashion of the court.
 The double portrait of the Infantas Isabella Clara Eugenia and Catalina Micaela (1568–9; Madrid, Convent of Las Descalzas Reales) is an example.

 Coello was a follower of Titian, and, like him, excelled in portraits and single figures, elaborating the textures of his armours, draperies, and such accessories in a manner that had a notable influence on Velázquez's style regarding those objects.
 From Mor, Coello learned precision in representation, and from Titian he incorporated Venetian gold tones, generous workmanship, and the use of light on a canvas.
 While his debt to Mor is evident, Coello brought distinctive qualities to the court portrait, notably a sharp sense of colour, a crispness of execution and a heightened realism.
 Coello's reputation as a portraitist has been diluted by the innumerable copies and imitations that wrongly bear his name.
 In the absence of a biographical study of Coello, many of his works are still confused with those of Sofonisba Anguissola, who painted royal portraits in the same period, and Juan Pantoja de la Cruz, Coello's pupil.

 The religious works, many of which were created for El Escorial, are considered good but undistinguished examples of the more conventional austere style.
 Among his religious paintings is the St. Sebastian in the church of San Geronimo, also in Madrid.
 Also attributed to the artist is a topographical view of the busy port of Sevilla (Museum of the Americas, Madrid).